sebfloapps/flask-seo-bootstrap-starter-kit/README.md

 ## Roadmap

 Right now this is focused on core structure and layout only.
-As I continue to build on it over time, I plan to add:
+As I continue to build on it over time, I plan to add more sample pages and example models.

-- Authentication (login/registration)
-- Contact forms
-- Dashboard layouts
-- User roles
-- API scaffolding
-- Example data models

 The goal is to keep expanding without turning it into bloated boilerplate.